 - Sean McGlynn MA, BA (Hons), FRHistS [Module Leader]

 The usual entry point score requirement at age 18 is 180 UCAS points (eg. National Diploma with triple Merit or above; three A Levels grade C or above; plus at least one pass at A2 Level), however experience and other qualifications will be taken into consideration.
 For consideration please discuss with the Programme Manager.

 Age 25 plus entry is considered on an individual basis with the Programme Manager in lieu of experience, enthusiasm, and other forms of evidence of aptitude.

 How to Apply

-For all Foundation Degrees and HNDs, full or part time, apply directly to Strode College.
+For all Degrees, HNDs and HNCs, full or part time, apply directly to Strode College.
 Please either apply online or complete the application form in the Higher Education Prospectus.

 Applications for Higher Education courses at Strode College are accepted throughout the year.